The best camping near Palmetto with surfing

 N N Farms

-Fun of grid spirited tiny house.
+Fun off grid spirited tiny house.
 A 5 acre farm with Private 1 acre separate with a tiny house and pond.
-Nestled up next to a farm with plenty of farm animals to admire!
-Close to Myakka Star Park 45 minutes to many beaches.
+Nestled up next to our farm with plenty of farm animals to admire!
+We provide chicken, fish and goat feed for your fun.
+We have an outdoors area with loads of games.
+Bring your firewood and marshmallows!
+Close to Myakka State Park, 45 minutes to many beaches.
 Small town charm in Arcadia Florida, known for its quaint antique shops.
+We have a TV with a Firestick and DVD player complete with plenty of dvd’s.

 Toilets